nowtechnologies/open-ventilator/index.md

 ![ARDS](/ards.png)

+The pressure control mode and why is it suitable for patients with ARDS is explained in the next section.

-## The patient is intubated / has no spontaneous breathing
+## Pressure control mode - the patient has no spontaneous breathing

 ![Pressure control](/pressure_control.png)

 ## The patient has spontaneous breathing and breathing support is enough